raskolnikoff/noesisnoema-pipeline/README.md

 ## Features

 - **Primary: Chunks & Embeddings Notebook:** Create tokenized chunks and embeddings from documents to generate RAGpacks for retrieval-augmented workflows.
+Every RAGpack (.zip) now includes both `embeddings.npy` **and** `embeddings.csv` files.
+The CSV output improves cross-platform compatibility, especially for Apple ecosystem projects such as those targeting Swift, macOS, and iOS.
 - **Primary: GGUF Conversion Notebook:** Convert LLM models to the GGUF format, the new standard for RAGfish and NoesisNoema pipeline integration.
 - **Secondary: Legacy Tokenizer/Archive Workflow:** Tokenize and archive text data for compatibility and reproducibility; maintained for historical reference.
 - **Experimental: CoreML Model Export:** Export models to CoreML format for iOS app use via the HuggingFace exporters submodule (optional and not required for mainline workflows).